 Some groups are automatically treated as habitually resident, including:

-- people who are treated as workers within specific pieces of European legislation and who are also citizens of the European Economic Area (ie Austria, Belgium, Cyprus, Denmark, Finland, France, Germany, Greece, Italy, Iceland, Luxembourg, Malta, Netherlands, Norway, Portugal, Republic of Ireland, Spain, Sweden, and UK) and their dependants;
+· people who are treated as workers or self employed persons within specific pieces of European legislation and who are also citizens of the European Economic Area (ie Austria, Belgium, Bulgaria Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Iceland, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Republic of Ireland, Romania, Slovakia, Slovenia, Spain, Sweden, and UK) and their dependants;

 1.5.1 A8 nationals and their dependants

 In May 2004, ten countries joined the European Union (EU).
 They are Cyprus, the Czech Republic, Estonia, Hungary, Latvia, Lithuania, Malta, Poland, Slovakia and Slovenia.
 Workers from these states (except Malta and Cyprus) were referred to as A8 nationals.

 Citizens of Malta and Cyprus enjoyed the same rights as EEA nationals as soon as these two countries joined the EU.